Coronavirus puts missile showdown between Turkey and U.S. on hold

 The United States says the S-400s, which Moscow delivered to Turkey last July, are incompatible with NATO defences and would jeopardise U.S. F35 stealth jets which Turkey planned to buy.
 Their acquisition by Turkey means Ankara could face U.S. sanctions under legislation designed to punish countries which buy defence equipment from Russia.

-Turkey's presidency made no mention of the S-400s in a statement following a call between Erdogan and U.S. President Donald Trump on Sunday, which it said focused on cooperation to protect health and the economy from coronavirus.
-NEW CRISIS
+"We continue to stress at the highest levels that the S-400 transaction is the subject of ongoing CAATSA sanctions deliberations and it remains a major obstacle in the bilateral relationship and at NATO.
+We are confident that President Erdogan and his senior officials understand our position," Ortagus said.
+She referred to the Countering America's Adversaries Through Sanctions Act.
+Turkey's presidency made no mention of the S-400s in a statement following a call between Erdogan and U.S. President Donald Trump on Sunday, which it said focused on cooperation to protect health and the economy from the coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)